chris varney

 - Sydney Morning Herald, 2015, Education system failing students with Autism

 “I built I CAN Network to be a demonstration of what Autistic people can achieve.
-Fifty per cent of my team are Autistic.
 We deliver group mentoring programs in schools and in online settings.
 We also share our insights in professional development workshops and consultancy projects.
 We are driven by a vision to create a world that benefits from embracing Autism – Together our purpose is to prove what Autistics CAN do.” – Chris Varney